zkoss/zkessentials-book/controlling_components/in_controller.md

 }
 ```

--   Line 21: Append a newly-created *Row* will make it become a child
-    component of *Rows*.
--   Line 28: The first step to create a component is instantiating its
+-   Line 8: The first step to create a component is instantiating its
     class.
--   Line 32: Append a component to establish the parent-child
+-   Line 12: Append a component to establish the parent-child
     relationship.
--   Line 36: You can change a component's attributes by various setter
+-   Line 16: You can change a component's attributes by various setter
     methods and their method names correspond to tag's attribute name.
--   Line 39: We create an `EventListener` anonymous class for
+-   Line 19: We create an `EventListener` anonymous class for
     convenience.
 Under a clustering environment, your event listener
-    class should implement
+    class should implement `org.zkoss.zk.ui.event.SerializableEventListener`.
-    `org.zkoss.zk.ui.event.SerializableEventListener`.
--   Line 44: Implement the business logic in`onEvent()` method, and this
-    method will be called if the listened event is sent to the server.
+-   Line 24: Implement the business logic in`onEvent()` method, and ZK will call this method when the listened event is sent to the server.
 Here we get current execution by
-    `org.zkoss.zk.ui.Executions` and redirect a client
-    to a new URL.
+    `org.zkoss.zk.ui.Executions` and redirect a client to a new URL.
--   Line 48: Apply the event listener to a *Row* for listening
+-   Line 28: Add the event listener to a *Row* for listening
-    `Events.ON_CLICK` event which is triggered by a mouse clicking
+    `Events.ON_CLICK` event triggered by a mouse clicking
     action.

-In Line 28 \~ 36, those codes work equally to writing in a zul as
+In Line 8 \~ 16, those codes work equally to writing a zul as
 follows:

 ```xml